odmrs/odmrs/README.md

 Student | Systems Analysis and Development
 -----------------------------

 I'm a 18 years old "developer" since I was 15.
 I love to code and how to solve deep problems using high-edge tech lol.
 My main focus are back-end development.
-I am also a student at [UniCesumar|EAD](https://www.unicesumar.edu.br/home/) and I study computer science self-taught following this [roadmap Rusty-CS](https://github.com/AbdesamedBendjeddou/Rusty-CS).
+I am also a student at [UniCesumar|EAD](https://www.unicesumar.edu.br/home/) and I study computer science self-taught.
 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [omarcosviniciusdev@gmail.com](mailto:omarcosdev@gmail.com)
 * 🚀  I'm currently just studying